What is spinal stenosis?

-Spinal Stenosis is the narrowing of the channels of the spine so that the nerve roots which travel through those channels become more and more squeezed and compressed.
-This causes severe pain to many parts of the body such as lower back, legs, neck, arms or hands, depending on the position of the roots being squeezed.
+Spinal Stenosis is decribed as the narrowing of the channels of the spine.
+That causes the nerve roots travelling through those channels to get increasingly squeezed and compressed.
+Along with that comes severe pain to multiple parts of the body such as lower back, neck, legs, arms or hands, depending on the position of the compressed roots.

-We, mostly, have two types of spinal stenosis, in the lower back which is called Lumbar Spinal Stenosis and in the neck which is called Cervical Spinal Stenosis.
-Spinal stenosis is more common to people of older age since it is the result, in most cases, of growing older.
-It usually appears in the fifth decade of human life and extends to all other subsequent ages which are being characterized by a gradual decrease of physical activity and a tendency to lean forward, while standing or walking, known as kyphosis.
+There are two types of spinal stenosis.
+The first is called Lumbar Spinal Stenosis and it is in the lower back.
+The second is in the neck and it is called Cervical Spinal Stenosis.
+The latter is more common to older people since it is mostly the result of growing older.
+Cervical Spinal Stenosis generally appears in the fifth decade of human life.
+It extends to all other subsequent ages which are characterized by a gradual decrease of physical activity and a tendency to lean forward (while standing or walking).
+That is also known as kyphosis.